 There are 178 different yeast toxins that are produced by yeast in their life cycle.
 These toxins are absorbed into the bloodstream and lead to a chronic inflammatory state that can cause arthritis, chronic fatigue and pain.
 Magnesium and molybdenum help detoxify yeast toxins.
 Some yeast toxins can directly block thyroid function and possibly adrenal function as well.
 The best anti-inflammatory agent available to the body is magnesium.
 When magnesium is depleted because of being overused, adrenal fatigue symptoms continue unabated.

 The treatment for adrenal fatigue begins with sodium, which is vitally important for proper adrenal function.
 If your adrenal glands are weak or depleted as indicated by exhaustion, low blood pressure and chronic stress, there is a combined sodium and magnesium depletion.
 If you start taking large doses of magnesium without replacing sodium, you may feel even worse.
 I recommend ¼ tsp of sea salt in every pint of drinking water.
 How much water?
-Half your body weight in ounces of water.
+Half your body weight (in lbs) in ounces of water.

 The other key ingredient to adrenal health is plenty of rest.
 In one of my blogs I call it “Lying Down Therapy.”
 Please don’t think you can “tough it out” and just “muscle your way through” adrenal fatigue.
 That’s the worst thing you can do.
 You may require 8-10 hours of sleep and naps to fully recover.
 It’s extremely important to take care of your adrenals because they are responsible for the production of more than 50 hormones that are essential for proper body function.